Amazon Redshift connectionπ

 - Amazon Redshift Serverless is optimized for Full SaaS environments, but can also be used in Hybrid SaaS.
 Read Amazon Redshift serverless for details.

-- Username/Password authentication: Authenticate with standard database credentials.
+Use standard Amazon Redshift database credentials to authenticate.
+This method is required for environment configuration and related components.
 Ensure the Amazon Redshift cluster is configured with appropriate user access policies.

 The following Amazon Redshift compute options are supported: